 The registration process starts by the submission of the Application to the respective Real Estate Administrator and should be completed by the Resolution of the Real Estate Administration.

-Usual scenario of the Real Estate transaction and fees
+Usual scenario of the real estate transaction in Slovakia and applicable fees

 1. Parties conclude a purchase agreement, the signature of the transferor shall be verified